lotus-lab/impulse/readme.md

 ## Contribution

-Feel free to contribute to this project, it is my pleasure to welcome any feedback
+Feel free to contribute to this project, it is my pleasure to welcome you!.